hanwenzhang123/fullstack-note/README.md

 - `<React.Fragment>...</React.Fragment>`

 #### Lifting State Up
-- sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
+- sharing state is accomplished by moving the local state up to the closest common ancestor of the components that need it.
-- by lifting up the state we make the state of the parent component as a single source of truth and pass the data of the parent in its children.
+- by lifting the state up, we make the state of the parent component as a single source of truth, and pass the data in the parent to its children.
 - For sub-components to talk to each other through parents

 #### Lifting State Up vs Composition vs Inheritance